 For RUSM students, clinical training takes place at hospitals with accredited residency programs in the United States or in the United Kingdom.
 The 23 RUSM-affiliated hospital programs spread throughout the United States are ACGME- or LCME-approved.
 The General Medical Council (GMC) accredits the three RUSM-affiliated hospitals in the United Kingdom.
 Elective rotations may take place at a number of other hospitals, and students interested in a global health career may do parts of their rotations in other countries.

-RUSM’s Office of Career Attainment (OCA) provides advice and support to students during the critical clinical rotations as well as during the residency application and matching process.
+RUSM’s Office of Career Advisement (OCA) provides advice and support to students during the critical clinical rotations as well as during the residency application and matching process.
 It also prepares students for the second round of the USMLE, which students must pass to earn ECFMG certification and to graduate.

 Caribbean Medical School Residency Attainment

 An important attribute to be aware of are Caribbean medical school residency attainment rates.
 In the fourth year of medical school, students apply to residencies and go to residency interviews.
 Students then create a “rank-order list” of preferred residency programs which is matched against a similar list created by the programs.
 In late March—on “Match Day”—students learn if they have been matched with an ACGME-accredited residency program to fill post-graduate training positions.

 RUSM has a strong history of their Caribbean medical school graduates earning internal medicine or specialty residencies.
 As of May 14, 2021, 91% of first-time eligible 2020-2021, RUSM graduates earned residencies throughout the United States.

 Why Go to a Caribbean Medical School?

 Many students choose Caribbean medical schools because they offer opportunities to study medicine to a larger percentage of applicants.
 They also tend to have a more holistic approach to admissions.